web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 ## Validating results

-After completing all changes above, congratulations 🎉！ You have done the basic migration.
-Now you can run `npm run dev` or `npm run build` to try it.
+After completing all changes above, congratulations 🎉 !
+You have done the basic migration.
+Now you can run `npm run dev` or `npm run build` for having a try.

 ::: info Note
 The extension output path is `dist/[target]-[mode]` instead of `extension` in WebExtend.